neo4j/neo4j-javascript-driver/README.md

   tx.commit()
     .subscribe({
       onCompleted: function () {
-        // this transaction is now committed
+        // this transaction is now committed and session can be closed session.close();
       },
       onError: function (error) {
         console.log(error);